mirobotech/BEAPER-Nano/MicroPython/README.md

 ## Beginner Electronics and Programming Educational Robot (BEAPER) for Arduino Nano ESP32

-[BEAPER nano](https://mirobo.tech/beaper) is a beginner circuit kit for learning and teaching with Arduino Nano ESP32 microcontrollers.
+[BEAPER nano](https://mirobo.tech/beaper) is a beginner circuit kit for learning and teaching microcontroller programming and robotics using Arduino Nano ESP32 microcontrollers.

 This repository contains MicroPython programs for BEAPER Nano:
-* Beginner Activities - NEW learning activities
+* Beginner Activities - example programs comprising a complete beginner course for teaching Arduino Nano ESP32 programming in MicroPython using BEAPER nano
-* Introductory Programming Activities - Old
+* LCD - a MicroPython ST7789 LCD driver module and example programs
-* a MicroPython ST7789 LCD driver module and example programs
+* VL53L0X - a VL53L0X ToF (Time of Flight) distance sensor driver module and example programs

 ## Beginner Activities - New beginner learning activities